Canon 80D vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the 80D followed on from the Canon 70D.
+The K-3 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Pentax K-3 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.